marichkakorolyuk/codenames-ai/README.md

-# Resilient Democracy Experiments: AI Collective Intelligence in Competitive Environments
+# Codenames AI

-A terminal-based implementation of the Codenames board game with AI players using language model APIs.
-This project explores how AI systems collectively reason, reach consensus, and coordinate under competitive pressure, with specific attention to debate structures and their effect on decision quality.
+An implementation of the Codenames board game using GPT-4 agents in different roles.
+The system enables research on multi-agent collaboration, consensus mechanisms, and competitive reasoning.

 ## 🎮 Game Overview

 Codenames is a game for two teams (Red and Blue) with a grid of 25 words.
 Some words belong to the Red Team, some to the Blue Team, some are neutral, and one is the Assassin.
 Each team has a Spymaster who knows which words belong to which team.
 The Spymasters take turns giving one-word clues to help their team's Operatives guess the correct words.
 The team that guesses all their words first wins.

-## ✨ Features
+## ✨ Key Features

-- **Full AI-powered gameplay**: Language models play as both Spymasters and Operatives
+- **GPT-4 Agents**: All game roles (Spymaster, Operative, Judge) use GPT-4
-- **Multi-agent debate system**: AI Operatives engage in structured deliberation before guessing
+- **Multi-agent Debate**: Operatives discuss clues before making decisions
-- **Team-based collaboration**: Multiple AI agents must coordinate to succeed
-- **Configurable team sizes**: Analyze how collective dynamics affect decision quality
-- **Precise token tracking**: Measure resource consumption for research and optimization
-- **Comprehensive experiment framework**: Run large-scale simulations with varying parameters
-- **Byzantine fault tolerance testing**: (WIP) Test resilience against adversarial agents
+- **Team Dynamics**: Variable team sizes to study group decision-making
+- **Weave Tracking**: Game events and outcomes logged for analysis
+- **Templated Prompts**: Role-specific prompts in separate files for easy customization

-## 🏗️ Game Architecture
+## 🏗️ Implementation Details

-The game is implemented with several key components:
+### Components

-- **GameEngine**: Core game logic that manages the game state, processing clues and guesses
+- **GameEngine**: Core logic that manages game state, processes clues and guesses
-- **GameState**: Represents the current state of the game (board, teams, scores, history)
+- **GameState**: Tracks board state, teams, scores, and turn history
-- **SimpleSpymasterAgent**: AI agent that plays as a Spymaster, generating clues
+- **SimpleSpymasterAgent**: Generates one-word clues for team words
-- **SimpleOperativeAgent**: AI agent that plays as an Operative, guessing words based on clues
+- **SimpleOperativeAgent**: Interprets clues and selects words to guess
-- **DebateJudge**: Analyzes debate transcripts to determine consensus and priorities
+- **DebateJudge**: Analyzes operative discussions to find consensus

-- **TokenUsageTracker**: Tracks API token usage for precise measurement
+### Prompt Templates

+All AI agent prompts are externalized in text files for easy customization:

+- **`prompts/spymaster_prompt.txt`**: Guides Spymaster in creating strategic clues that connect multiple words
+- **`prompts/operative_prompt.txt`**: Directs Operatives to analyze clues and engage in team debate
+- **`prompts/judge_prompt.txt`**: Instructs the Judge on how to evaluate debate quality and find consensus

+Templates are formatted with game state variables during runtime.
+Researchers can modify these prompts to test different instruction strategies without changing the code.

+### Data Collection

+Using Weave integration, the system captures:

+- Game initialization parameters (seed, team sizes)
+- Turn-by-turn events (clues, debates, guesses)
+- Success/failure rates of different strategies
+- Full game outcomes with final board states

+### Configuration Options

+- **Team Size**: Number of operative agents per team (default: 2)
+- **Max Turns**: Maximum game length before forced ending (default: 20)
+- **Debate Rounds**: Number of discussion rounds before consensus (default: 2)
+- **Random Seed**: Option to set fixed seed for reproducible games

 ## ⚙️ Game Mechanics

 ### 1. Initial Setup

-- Random assignment of 25 words to teams (typically 8-9 per team, 7-8 neutral, 1 Assassin)
+- 25 words randomly assigned to form the game board
+- 50/50 random determination of starting team (RED or BLUE)
+- Starting team receives 9 cards, other team gets 8 cards
+- 7 neutral cards and 1 Assassin card complete the board
-- Teams (Red and Blue) are formed with 1 Spymaster and configurable number of Operatives each
+- Teams formed with 1 Spymaster and configurable number of Operatives each (default: 2 per team)

 ### 2. Turn Structure